 “But during my first year I kept coming back to wanting to work with people.
 Ironically, it was during this period that I also came to realise seeing too much blood and suffering was not for me.”

-Dentistry was where Dr Mzizana found her niche.
-Today she holds a degree from the Medical University of South Africa, as well as a postgraduate diploma in Dentistry from Stellenbosch University (SU).
+Dentistry was where Nondumiso found her niche.
+Today she holds a degree from the Medical University of South Africa, as well as a postgraduate diploma in dentistry from Stellenbosch University (SU).

 She describes the profession as both scientific and artistic.